lyskevin/Kattis/README.md

 Competitive Programming 3.18b by Prof Steven Halim.

-Accompanying website at https://cpbook.net/methodstosolve to sort problems by topic.
-This helps me to identify problems that I am able to do or find new topics which I want to learn.
+I use the accompanying website at https://cpbook.net/methodstosolve to sort problems by topic.
+This helps me to identify doable problems and identify new topics to learn.